DavesCodeMusings/mpremote-vscode/README.md

 `py -m pip install mpremote`

 ## About Version Numbers
-This extension's version numbers are tied to the versionof mpremote the extension was devloped and tested with.
+This extension's version numbers are tied to the version of mpremote the extension was devloped and tested with.
 A final revision letter is used to track enhancements and bug fixes to the extension.

 For example:
 * 0.4.0 of the extension was developed for mpremote 0.4.0
-* 0.4.0a is a bug fix to the extension for mpremote 0.4.0
+* 0.4.0a is an enhancement to the extension for mpremote 0.4.0

 Hopefully the use of letters will help avoid confusion.

+## 0.4.0a Release Notes
+Detect COM ports as part of the extension's code rather than parsing output from mpremote's devs command.

+Auto-save current editor locally before calling mpremote run.

+Use active editor path for file uploads rather than an Open dialog.